EmmaAnalyst/Ribbon/README.md

 I. Detailed Report: A comprehensive analysis and presentation of insights to the CEO.
 II.
 Key Insights: Evaluation of the product launch's success.
 III.
 Visual Data: Relevant data visualizations to support findings.
 IV.
-Recommendations: Proboded actionable way forward for further improvements based on the analysis.
+Recommendations: Provided actionable way forward for further improvements based on the analysis.